Kitware/geowatch/atk/rgd-ingress/algorithms/rgd_ingress/README.md

 # RGD Ingress
-Query the WATCH RGD and pull down images within a specified date range and bounding box.
+Query the WATCH RGD instance and pull down images from within a specified date range and bounding box.
 Version: 0.0.1
-License: MIT
+License: Other
 Homepage: []

 ## Parameters: